Karel Destovnik: Life and work

-His revolutionary and simple love poetry was very popular among Slovene partisans.
+His revolutionary and simple love poetry was very popular among Slovene Partisans.
 He used his poetic talent in order to mobilize people into fighting against the occupying forces and inspiring them hope of a return to freedom.
-In 1943, the first Kajuh's poem collection was published in 38 copies in difficult mid-war circumstances.
+In 1943, the first Kajuh's poem collection was published in collaboration with his close friend Marta Paulin (nom de guerre Brina) and sculptor Janez Weiss (nom de guerre Belač) in 38 copies in difficult mid-war circumstances.
 It was followed in 1945 by a comprehensive collection that was edited by Mile Klopčič and published in Ljubljana.

 Kajuh was in touch with his contemporary Slovene literary scene.
 He maintained contacts with renowned authors such as Tone Seliškar, Matej Bor, and Prežihov Voranc.
 He also met with Oton Župančič who was considered at the time to be the most important poet writing in Slovene.
 Although the details of their meetings remain unknown, the young poet apparently left a huge impression on Župančič, who stated his enthusiasm for Kajuh's work.

-After joining the Partisans, Kajuh became the leader of the cultural section in his military unit, the XIVth Slovene Partisan Division.
+After joining the Partisans, Kajuh became the leader of the cultural section in his military unit, the 14th Slovene Partisan Division.
 On 6 January 1944, the division left the region of White Carniola in the Province of Ljubljana where it was stationed in order to reach Lower Styria through the Croatian soil.
 They reached their final destination on 6 February of the same year, facing a massive German offensive and a bitterly cold winter.
 The cultural section of the unit was based in a house in the small locality of Žlebnik.
 The house was attacked by a German patrol and Kajuh was one of the first to be killed.

 The circumstances of his death are unclear.
 One account states that Kajuh was shot by a Slovene, Franc Černe, who was a member of the German group.
 Other accounts say that he was shot in the back by the Partisans while attempting to surrender to the Germans, or that he was killed when a Partisan guard mistook him for a German.